Communication lower bounds for nested bilinear algorithms via rank expansion of Kronecker products: Introduction

 By working with more abstract algorithm representations, a larger space of admissible dependency graphs can be considered simultaneously.
 Hypergraphs have been used to capture potential orderings of partial sums~\cite{ballard2016hypergraph}, while bilinear algorithms~\cite{pan1984can} provide a more powerful abstraction for problems that can be posed as bilinear maps on two input sets.
 Many important numerical problems fall under this category, including matrix multiplication, convolution, and symmetric tensor contractions, and all known fast algorithms for these problems can be expressed as bilinear algorithms.

 A bilinear algorithm $(\bA, \bB, \bC)$ with $\B A \in \mathbb{C}^{m_A \times R}$, $\B B \in \mathbb{C}^{m_B \times R}$, and $\B C \in \mathbb{C}^{m_C \times R}$ computes $\B f(\B x, \B y)=\B C [(\B A^T \B x) \odot (\B B^T \B y)]$, where $\odot$ is the Hadamard product (elementwise or bilinear).
 The value $R$ is called the \edits{\textit{rank}} of the bilinear algorithm.
 When a subset of columns from $\B{A}$, $\B{B}$, or $\B{C}$ is a low-rank matrix, then the communication costs can be reduced for executing this portion of the computation.
 To see why, let $\B{P}$ consist of a subset of $k$ different columns from an identity matrix of dimension $R$ so that a portion of the bilinear algorithm associated with $k$ of the $R$ bilinear products is $\B{CP} \big[\big((\B{AP})^T \B x\big) \odot \big(\B{BP})^T \B y\big)\big]$.
 We see that $\rank(\B{AP})$, $\rank(\B{BP})$, and $\rank(\B{CP})$ bound the minimum number of linear combinations of inputs needed from $\B x$, $\B y$, and the amount of output information produced, respectively, in computing this portion of the bilinear algorithm.
-Lower bounds on the growth of this rank with $k$, i.e., the rank expansion, yield lower bounds for any dependency DAG of the bilinear algorithm~\cite{solomonik2017communication}.
-The rank expansion of a matrix also characterizes its Kruskal rank~\cite{kruskal1977three}, which is the smallest $k$ for which any $k$ columns of $\B A$ are linearly independent, i.e., $\rank(\B{AP})=k$ for any choice of $\B P$.
+Lower bounds on the growth of this rank with $k$, i.e., the rank expansion, yield lower bounds on communication for any execution DAG of the bilinear algorithm.
+Such an execution DAG must only compute linear combinations of inputs or the bilinear forms, \editstwo{while the order of operations and intermediate values can be arbitrarily specified.
+See~\cite[Definition 4.1]{solomonik2017communication} for more details.
+In particular, we do not restrict the order in which products and sums are carried out nor prohibit intermediate values from being reused between different outputs, such as in the \textit{independent evaluation} model studied by Hong and Kung~\cite{jia1981complexity}.} The rank expansion of a matrix also characterizes its Kruskal rank~\cite{kruskal1977three}, which is the smallest $k$ for which any $k$ columns of $\B A$ are linearly independent, i.e., $\rank(\B{AP})=k$ for any choice of $\B P$.
 We formally define bilinear algorithms and their motivation for developing fast bilinear algorithms in Section~\ref{sec:RkExp}.